-It’s important to distinguish neuroblastomas that start in more than one organ from neuroblastomas that have started in one organ and then spread to others (metastatic neuroblastomas).
-When tumors develop in several places at once it suggests a familial form.
-This might mean that family members should consider genetic counseling and testing (see our document Genetic Testing: What You Need to Know).
+It’s important to distinguish neuroblastomas that start in more than one organ from neuroblastomas that start in one organ and then spread to others (metastatic neuroblastomas), because tumors that develop in several places at once are likely to be familial.
+This might mean that family members should consider genetic counseling and testing (see Genetic Testing: What You Need to Know).

 Some studies have shown that children with certain birth defects might have an increased risk of developing neuroblastoma.
 Some of the link between birth defects and neuroblastoma might be related to changes in genes that happen during fetal development.